eybmits/emoNet/README.md

 Organize Your Images: Place the images in a single folder.
 Supported formats include PNG, JPG, JPEG, BMP, and TIFF.

 Run the Evaluation Script: Execute the script by providing the path to the images folder and the trained model file.
+The finalmodel.pth is to be found in the output folder.

 ```sh
 python evaluate_emonet.py /path/to/images/folder /path/to/trained/finalmodel.pth